 Sometimes, I wonder how Facebook has dominated the internet world with its unbeatable presence.
 For a successful online business implementation, social media marketing over platforms like Facebook has become a requisite need for all organizations.
-If you have experience of working in this digital era from years, you must have been aware of what these Facebook insights are and how their evaluation help in founding a brand value in this highly competitive marketplace.
+If you have experience of working in this digital era for years, you must have been aware of what these Facebook insights are and how their evaluation help in founding a brand value in this highly competitive marketplace.

 While evaluating the promotion of any business via Facebook, it is noteworthy to comprehend how many people reach your post, how many of those were able to engage with your post, and how many clicks the post has received from them.

 On the other hand, if you want to evaluate the Facebook metrics with better precision, it is important to extract the export files for scrutinizing the useful statistics.

 You can easily follow some simple steps to find out the export files.
 The steps are listed as follows:

 The Exports Insights Data dialog box will open asking you to tell Facebook what you want to export.

 You can download both page-level data and post-level data to get a better accuracy of your FB page insights however, you will have to download both these data separately by selecting the options one by one.

 Although there are various metrics used for measuring the FB insights for your business growth, we will discuss the most remarkable metrics in terms of their ratios, which are used for monitoring and tracking down the performance of FB pages.
 Let us know why these ratios are important and how we can measure them.

 Reach is the only metric that provides the gist of the performance of the post whereas Consumer is the metric that helps to evaluate the number of users who saw or click anywhere on your post in the form of like, share, comment, like click, video play expand comments, click the profile of commentator, etc. The ratio of consumers to the total reach reveals the influence of your content over the visitors of your Facebook page.